theronhitchman/linear-algebra/course-materials/index.md

 may not be obvious how to use them.
 But it can often help to have a different viewpoint to read, so I want to make you aware of these.

+### Books on SageMath

+There are two reasonable references for the basics of SageMath (which are not the documentation):

+  * The book [Sage for Undergraduates](http://www.gregorybard.com/Sage.html) by Greg Bard, which is free from his webpage.
+  * The book [Peering into Mathematics using Sage-colored glasses](http://www.math.usm.edu/dont_panic/) by John Terry, which is free from that site.

 <!--
 ### The Sprinter's Guide